 In recent years, attempts to standardize family engagement within pre-service programs have been made across the country.
 But even while laws and requirements are now more closely aligned and largely based on research, the PON report found that “performance and content expectations on family engagement are not uniform across educator credential programs.
 The performance expectations for elementary and secondary teachers are often at odds with the standards, promoting outdated, “talk at” practices instead of critically important two-way communication, interactions, and relationships, which research shows are key to effective family engagement” (Parent Organization Network, 2020).

 Unfortunately, schools and districts must deal with the fact that many of their teachers are entering service without uniform, or in some cases any, family engagement training – thus creating a clear gap in understanding of effective family engagement practices.
 As previously mentioned, to achieve truly effective family engagement in schools, it must be a core strategy and common mindset among all staff.
-Therefore, school districts must fill this void through in-service professional development if they wish to see positive changes in their schools.
+Therefore, school districts must fill this void through in-service professional development training if they wish to see positive changes in their schools.

 Regardless of whether staff members received some sort of family engagement training during pre-service, or have since attended a family engagement workshop, presentation, or keynote, there is often still a disconnect between understanding research concepts and applying them in practice.